peterhinch/micropython-msgpack/README.md

 ### 1.2.2 Asynchronous unpacking

-This now has an option for an asynchronous iterator.
-The `observer` object can now be any callable (a callback or a class).
+Unpacking is now via an asynchronous iterator.
+The `observer` object can now be any callable (a callback function/method or a class).

 ## 1.3 Compression performance